MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/nested-authentication.md

 > [!NOTE]
 > Nested app authentication is available only in [public developer preview](../resources/dev-preview/developer-preview-intro.md).

 Nested app authentication (NAA) is a new authentication protocol for single page applications that are embedded in host environments like Teams, Outlook, and Microsoft 365.
-It simplifies the authentication process and allows the app to request specific permissions for the resources it needs.
-It also aligns with the web authentication using Microsoft Authentication Library (MSAL) JS.
-It facilitates single sign-on (SSO) across applications nested within supported apps.
-It offers enhanced security and architectural agility over traditional authentication models and the on-behalf-of flow, enabling the development of dynamic, user-focused applications.
+It simplifies the authentication process and
+Nested app authentication (NAA) is a new authentication protocol for single page applications that are embedded in host environments like Teams, Outlook, and Microsoft 365.
+It simplifies the authentication process to facilitate single sign-on (SSO) across applications nested within supported host apps and provides several advantages over the On-Behalf-Of (OBO) flow.

+* You only need to use the MSAL.js library and don’t need the getAuthToken function in TeamsJS.
+* You can call services such as Microsoft Graph with an access token from your client code as an SPA.
+There’s no need for a middle-tier server.
+* You can use incremental and dynamic consent for scopes.
+* You don't need to preauthorize your hosts (For example, Teams, Office) to call your endpoints.

 The NAA model supports a primary identity that includes multiple app identities.
 Microsoft utilizes this framework in Office Add-Ins and Teams Tabs and Personal apps.

 The following table outlines the difference between Teams Microsoft Entra ID SSO and Nested App Authentication: